5cript/interval-tree/README.md

 ### value_type high() const
 Upper bound.
 ### \[\[deprecated\]\] bool overlaps(value_type l, value_type h) const
-Overlap these bounds with this interval (closed)?
+Overlap these bounds with this interval?
-Is deprecated because the overlapping only works with closed intervals.
+Is deprecated because the overlapping does not work with the dynamic interval type.
 ### bool overlaps_exclusive(value_type l, value_type h) const
 Overlap these bounds with this interval excluding borders?
 ### bool overlaps(interval const& other) const